Share via

 For information on licensing, see

-Network data security requires both E5 per-seat licenses and the pay-as-you-go billing model.
-If your organization doesn't have pay-as-you-go setup for your Microsoft 365 tenant, you must configure that before you can use the network data security feature.
-The pay-as-you-go billing model allows you to pay for the Microsoft Purview features that you use and are enabled for it.
-This model is designed to be flexible and cost-effective, allowing you to scale your usage up or down as needed.
+Network data security requires the Microsoft Purview pay-as-you-go billing model.
+If your organization hasn’t set up pay-as-you-go for your Microsoft 365 tenant, you must configure it before using any network data security features.
+The pay-as-you-go model lets you pay only for the Microsoft Purview features you use.
+It’s designed to be flexible and cost-effective, allowing you to scale usage up or down as needed.

 For information on setting up the pay-as-you-go billing model, see Enable Microsoft Purview pay-as-you-go features for new customers.